Enderbyte-Programs/CraftServerSetup/README.md

 ## My TODO List

-0.15.3: Settings menu, report bug button

-0.16 : Convert server to moddable
+0.16 : Convert server to moddable, get rid of nyi()

 0.17 - Operator manager and bans manager.

 0.18 - Help menu with some docs.
-Also include new user support.
+Also include new user tutorials.

 1.0-rc - As many bug fixes as I can